kellerflint/Course-Resources/content/MISC - 305 Midterm Practice.md

 - Write code to test this function.
 - What edge cases should you consider?

-Return the index of the first occurrence of the element in the array
+##### Return the index of the first occurrence of the element in the array
 ```js
 function findFirstIndex(arr, element) {
     // TODO
 }
 ```
+- Write code to test this function.
+- What edge cases should you consider?

-Write a function that prints numbers from 1 to n.
+##### Write a function that prints numbers from 1 to n.
 For multiples of 3, print "Fizz" instead of the number.
 For multiples of 5, print "Buzz".
 For numbers which are multiples of both 3 and 5, print "FizzBuzz".